-Let’s kind of use, I love the way that you frame the whole bottle and just like accumulating volume and that being that numbing sensation.
-What if we look at something like pull ups?
+Let’s kind of use it, I love the way that you frame the whole bottle and just like accumulating volume and that being that numbing sensation.
+What if we look at something like pull-ups?
 Right?
-That’s kind of a common movement that many of us, especially if you are in the sport of CrossFit, or even it’s just a overall great accomplishment to be able to do one pull up two pull ups, three pull ups, what does that look like in terms of what you’re describing with level one and two, like, once we’ve gotten that skill of being able to do a pull up, and now that we’re building volume upon that, what are some of those things that you may throw in the mix to kind of break up the monotony.
+That’s kind of a common movement that many of us, especially if you are in the sport of CrossFit, or even it’s just an overall great accomplishment to be able to do one pull up two pull-ups, three pull-ups, what does that look like in terms of what you’re describing with level one and two, like, once we’ve gotten that skill of being able to do a pull-up, and now that we’re building volume upon that, what are some of those things that you may throw in the mix to kind of break up the monotony.

 Misbah Haque (19:03):

-Interesting.
 I want to know when you look at somebody who is level one, let’s say right, they have a tough time even hanging on to the bar for a longer period of time.
 And I’m sure people can relate to this.
-Or as coaches you may have seen this where people don’t have business doing kipping pull ups just yet because hey, we can’t even hang on to the bar for like 60 seconds, right?
-What’s the approach for that person aside from developing that grip strength and scalp strength to be able to like have an active bar hang?
+Or as coaches, you may have seen this where people don’t have a business doing kipping pull-ups just yet because hey, we can’t even hang on to the bar for like 60 seconds.
+What’s the approach for that person aside from developing that grip strength and scalp strength to be able to have an active bar hang?
 What are some other tools that you’re thinking about with that beginner in mind?